huggingface/dataset-viewer/docs/source/quick_start.md

 ## Preview a dataset

 The `/first-rows` endpoint returns a JSON list of the first 100 rows of a dataset.
 It also returns the types of data features ("columns" data types).
-You should specify the dataset name, configuration name (you can find out the configuration name from the `/splits` endpoint), and split name of the dataset you'd like to preview:
+You should specify the dataset name, subset name (you can find out the subset name from the `/splits` endpoint), and split name of the dataset you'd like to preview:

 <inferencesnippet>
 <python>